vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the early afternoon, I went to downtown Berkeley.
 I first went to Trader Joe's to buy groceries, finishing checkout at 12:40 PM.
 I then went to Udupi Palace where I got a spinach masala dosa.

+## Saturday May 1

+In the morning I went to Walgreens at Gilman Street to buy some toiletries.
+I finished checkout at 9:50 AM.
+I wore a KN95 mask in the store but did not wear it for most of the outdoor journey to and from the store.